Explore health content from A to Z.

 Corticosteroid or steroid injections may lessen swelling and pain.
 The medication is injected into the joint.
 For example, the knee or hip.
 Steroid injections do have risks, so health care providers limit the number of infections used in any one joint.

 Lubricant supplementation injections use a substance similar to one found naturally in the joint.
 It may help the joint work more smoothly.
 These infections are only for osteoarthritis in the knees.

 Arthroscopy.
 The surgeon looks at and works inside the joint using special instruments inserted through very small incisions.
 The cartilage is smoothed, and any pieces of cartilage that have broken off are removed.

 Total joint replacement.
-The entire joint is removed and replaced with manmade joint components.
+The entire joint is removed and replaced with a manmade joint.
 This is most often done with the knee or hip joint.

 Copyright © 2014 Baylor Health Care System All Rights Reserved. |

 3500 Gaston Avenue, Dallas, TX 75246-2017 | 1.800.4BAYLOR